AdobeDocs/journey-optimizer.en/help/using/event/about-creating.md

     >
     >If you modify your schema with new enumeration values after creating the event, you need follow these steps to apply the changes to the existing event: unselect the enumeration field from the event fields, confirm the selection, then select the enumeration field again.
 The new enumeration value is now displayed.

-1. Add a namespace.
-This step is optional but recommended as adding a namespace allows you to leverage information stored in the Real-time Customer Profile Service.
+1. Add an identity type.
+This step is optional but recommended as adding an identity type allows you to leverage information stored in the Real-time Customer Profile Service.
 It defines the type of key the event has.
-See [this section](../event/about-creating.md#select-the-namespace).
+Learn more in [this section](../event/about-creating.md#select-the-namespace).

 1. Define the profile identifier: choose a field from your payload fields or define a formula to identify the person associated to the event.
-This key is automatically setup (but can still be edited) if you select a namespace.
-Indeed, journeys picks the key that should correspond to the namespace (for example, if you select an email namespace, the email key will be selected).
-See [this section](../event/about-creating.md#define-the-event-key).
+This key is automatically setup (but can still be edited) if you select an identity type.
+Indeed, journeys picks the key that should correspond to the identity type (for example, if you select an email identity type, the email key will be selected).
+Learn more in [this section](../event/about-creating.md#define-the-event-key).

     ![](assets/jo-event7.png)